 Where to See the Headliners

 Music is for the masses, and these venues are known for packed dance floors and enthusiastic crowds cheering for more.
 Throw your rock hands in the air like you just don’t care at the expansive indoor/outdoor, beard-loving, taxidermy-rich Mohawk in the Red River Cultural District.
 Their outdoor space hosts bigger sounds, while the indoor stage typically showcases smaller bands.
+Antone's has been a part of Austin music history for as long as we can remember.
 Find yourself crowding to the front to see classic Austin acts at the newly revamped, beautifully designed bar on Fifth Street.
 There isn’t a bad spot in the house at Parish on Sixth Street, a loft-style spot which features up-and-comers along with cult faves, and an unrivaled sound system.
 Emo’s helped shape the music scene in Austin, and its digs on Riverside continue the tradition of our true rock ‘n roll spirit.

 One of the premier concert venues in the city, Austin City Limits (ACL) Live at The Moody Theater is an adored piece of the Austin scene.
 ACL is the home to live television tapings of "Austin City Limits" (America’s longest-running music television series), which are ticketed events that usually occur the night before a big performance.
 Sought-after artists, both contemporary and classic, love to play this space along with its sister venue, 3TEN ACL Live.
 The latter is reserved for small acts, softer sounds and cover bands.
 Make sure you high-five Willie Nelson’s statue right outside.